 The foundation of CrossFit as a training methodology is GPP and nothing more.

-Which means the foundation of your physical training should look CrossFit-Esq which basically means you should be focused on improving each and every one of those 10 general physical skills in your training program.
+This means the foundation of your physical training should look CrossFit-Esq which basically means you should be focused on improving each and every one of those 10 general physical skills in your training program.

-If we use that 80/20 rule I hinted at above, that still gives you 20% of your training time to pursue your own goals (bodybuilding, endurance races, etc) or even just work on more “job specific” tasks & requirements (Which is where I focus the Strategic Athlete programs).
+If we use that 80/20 rule I hinted at above, that still gives you 20% of your training time to pursue your own goals (bodybuilding, endurance races, etc) or even just work on more “job-specific” tasks & requirements (Which is where I focus the Strategic Athlete programs).

 But at the end of the day if you really care about being as effective on the battlefield (and in life) as possible you need to stop wasting your time doing bicep curls and 30-minute “cardio” runs and start focusing your training on stuff that is actually going to improve your chance, and your buddies chance, of survival.